 Staten Island Application: https://OMA_.formstack.com/forms/dpecgdapplicationsi20_21

-Common Ground Dialogues is an Intergroup Dialogue Program through the Office of Multicultural Affairs that provides opportunities for students to come together to share experiences relating to their social identities and lived experience as they engage in peer-led dialogues about hot societal topics and issues.
+Common Ground Dialogues is an Intergroup Dialogue Program, adapted from the University of Michigan, managed by the Office of Multicultural Affairs.
+Common Ground provides opportunities for students to come together virtually and in-person to share experiences relating to their social identities, lived experiences, and connections to each topic.
+Students who take part in these energized sessions enjoy the peer-led dialogues centering on relevant equity-centered issues.

 Key characteristics of Common Ground Dialogues: